 What is the construction for?

 Midpen is working to open Bear Creek Redwoods Open Space Preserve to the public.
-The western portion of the Preserve is tentatively scheduled to open to hiking and equestrian access in spring 2019.
+An initial phase of public access improvements to the western area of the Preserve will be open daily, beginning June 8, 2019.
 Features of the new Preserve include:

-- Preserve entrance including a 50-space parking lot and ADA-accessible restrooms off Bear Creek Road.
+- Preserve entrance including a 52-space parking lot and ADA-accessible restrooms off Bear Creek Road.

-- 0.5-mile accessible path around the upper lake near the Alma College Area.
+- 0.2-mile accessible path around the upper lake near the Alma College Area.